Practice Hub

 \text{BMI} = \frac{\text{weight}}{\text{height}^2}

-Convert 21^\circ C to Fahrenheit using:
+Convert 21^\circ C to Fahrenheit using the Celsius C variable:

 F = C \times \frac{9}{5} + 32